igeligel/personal-site/content/12-28-2019/how-to-generate-a-color-schema-as-a-developer.md

 - **S**aturation: Goes from 0% to 100%.
 0% is the color just grayed out.
 - **L**ightness: Goes from 0% to 100%.
 If you set it to 100% the color will be white.
 If the value is set to 0% the color will be black.

 You can observe the HSL colors quite good in your browser's dev tools.
-On Mac on Chrome just open the dev tools with CMD+Option+J. Afterward, adding `color: hsl(0, 100%, 50%);` to some element will probably set you up to use the color picker in Chrome or Firefox.
+On Mac on Chrome just open the dev tools with CMD+Option+J. Afterward, adding <code class="language-text">color: hsl(0, 100%, 50%);</code> to some element will probably set you up to use the color picker in Chrome or Firefox.

 ![screenshot of the color picker in the chrome dev tools](./chrome-color-picker.png)